bill6300gp/RaspberryPi-MPD-CharDisplay/README.md

 ## Installation

+0. Install essential Python2 libraries(see Appendix-1).

 ### For Volumio2

-0. Copy and upload the files to /home/volumio/ or other folder
+1. Copy and upload the files to /home/volumio/ or other folder

-1. Edit 'playerdisp': check absolute path of show.py
+2. Edit 'playerdisp' file path(if necessary): check absolute path of show.py

-   find `python /home/volumio/show.py &` and update it, and there are 2 locations have to update.
+   find `{absolute_path}/show.py &` and modify it, and there are 2 locations have to modify.

+   *Note: The '{absolute_path}' will be modified by runing setup.sh automatically.
+But you can also modify manually.

-2. Let the setup.sh executable
+3. Let the setup.sh executable

    `sudo chmod 755 setup.sh`

-3. Let main script will be run when system startup
+4. Let main script will be run when system startup

    `./setup.sh`

-   *Note: The show.py will run automatically when finishing the setup.sh.*
+   *Note: If the essential Python2 libraries are OK, the script will run automatically when finishing the setup.sh.

 ### For RuneAudio

-'setup.sh' isn't valid for RuneAudio, but show.py can be run via systemctl method.

-*To be continued...*
+1. Copy and upload the files to /root/ or other folder

+2. Edit 'playerdisp' and 'playerdisp.service' file path(if necessary)

+   - Edit 'playerdisp': check absolute path of show.py

+      find `{absolute_path}/show.py &` and modify it, and there are 2 locations have to modify.

+   - Edit 'playerdisp.service': check absolute path of playerdisp

+      find `{absolute_path}/playerdisp` and modify it, and there are 2 locations have to modify.

+   *Note: The '{absolute_path}' will be modified by runing setup.sh automatically.
+But you can also modify manually.

+3. Let the setup.sh executable

+   `chmod 755 setup.sh`

+4. Let main script will be run when system startup

+   `./setup.sh`

+   *Note:If the essential Python2 libraries are OK, the script will run automatically when finishing the setup.sh.

 ---